France tries to calm women over scandal-hit implants

 Other women pointed their finger at the media, saying over-emphasis on the scandal had sewn anxiety and fear.

 "Enough already!" wrote a blogger on her support site.
-"I'm of course scandalized by this new health issue.
+"I'm of course scandalised by this new health issue.
 It's a serious public health issue but the media interest has created panic."